ChristianLempa/cheat-sheets/kubernetes/kubectl.md

 # Kubectl
-Kubectl is a command line tool for communicating with a Kubernetes ([[kubernetes]]) cluster's control pane, using the Kubernetes API.
+Kubectl is a command line tool for communicating with a [[kubernetes|Kubernetes]] cluster's control pane, using the Kubernetes API.

 Documentation: [Kubectl Reference](https://kubernetes.io/docs/reference/kubectl/)